Jira tracks your sprint; it also just leaked program data to the wrong contributor

 Exactly what you get

 Project management software that enforces need-to-know inside the program: task and attachment access scoped to what each contributor is cleared for, subcontractors walled to one work package, and earned-value reporting produced natively.
-It integrates with your accounting software for actuals, links to your custom CRM (Customer Relationship Management) contract vehicles, ties labor to your HR (Human Resources) software clearance status, and rolls up to business intelligence dashboards.
+It integrates with your accounting software for actuals, links to your custom CRM (Customer Relationship Management) contract vehicles, ties labor to your HR (Human Resources) software clearance status, and rolls up to business intelligence (BI) dashboards.

 How to choose a developer in Tucson